48 Facts About the Spix’s Macaw: Extinct in the Wild

 21. A sighting of a different Spix's macaw flying in the wild in 2000 caused much excitement, but the animal is now believed to have escaped from captivity.

-22. In 2016, the bird below was filmed.
+22. In 2016, the bird in the video below was filmed.
 The video is very brief and the bird is flying quite far away from the camera, but luckily he or she emits a call.
 Experts have confirmed that the animal is a Spix's macaw based on its body shape and its sound.
 Once again, the bird is thought to have escaped from captivity.

 23. The 2016 discovery wasn't enough to prevent the species from being declared extinct in the wild in 2018.